Lokalise illustration for localization issues

 Lokalise API

 As you probably know, API means “application programming interface”.
 It allows third-party applications to communicate with the given service and manage it by sending properly formed HTTP requests.
-Lokalise provides a feature-rich API that enables you to perform all major tasks, including file import and export, translation updates, contributor management, project creation, and many more.
-There are client libraries for major programming languages such as PHP, Go, JavaScript, Ruby, and Python.
+Lokalise provides a feature-rich API that enables you to perform all main tasks, including file import and export, translation updates, contributor management, project creation, and many more.
+There are client libraries for major programming languages such as PHP, Go, JavaScript, Ruby, Python, and Elixir.

-To get started with the API, you’ll need to generate a special token under your Lokalise profile (API tokens section).
+To get started with the API, you’ll need to generate a special token under your Profile settings (API tokens section):

 After generating the token, you may send API requests.
 The code will vary greatly based on the programming language and your end goal, but I’m going to show you a small example written in Ruby.
 It illustrates how to download translation files from the given project.